 The marine exploitation rates have continued to decrease.
 In the River Halselv a significant correlation has been found between return rates of first-time migrants of sea trout and sea charr, and return rates of salmon of the same smolt year class.
-No smolts were tagged in River Halselv and River Drammenselv in 2012.
+No smolts were tagged in River Halselv and River Drammenselv since 2011, and the registration of returning fish in River Halselv has ceased.